petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/configuring-remote-live-staging.md

 1. Enter the following Remote Live Connection details:

-   **Remote Host/IP**: Enter your Remote server's IP address into the *Remote Host/IP* field (or the cluster IP address, for Liferay PaaS).
+   **Remote Host/IP**: Enter your Remote server's IP address into the *Remote Host/IP* field (for Liferay PaaS, use the cluster IP address).
 This should match the `tunnel.servlet.hosts.allowed` property specified in your `portal-ext.properties` file.

    **Remote Port**: Enter the port for your remote DXP instance into the *Remote Port* field.
 For Liferay PaaS, enter `443` as the port.